How long does fiberglass mesh screen last?

 Manufacture of a Fiberglass Window Screen

 For the purpose of creating a window screen, fiberglass is transformed into a single screen wire.
 The single fiber is then coated with vinyl, and the strands are weaved together horizontally and vertically to make a mesh screen.
-Whether you want a mesh screen with a high light transmission and air ventilation for your room or something different, there are plenty of options to choose from depending on the diameter of the fiberglass strand and mesh size.
+Whether you want a mesh screen with high light transmission and air ventilation for your room or something different, there are plenty of options to choose from depending on the diameter of the fiberglass strand and mesh size.

 Why You Should Use Fiberglass Window Screens